 As described in an ASD previously generated for the EBAP, vertical aquifer profiling (VAP) was used to collect groundwater samples from upgradient locations B-2 and B-3 during the soil boring and sample collection process (Geosyntec, 2019b).
-A groundwater sample was also collected from AD-30, an existing well within the WBAP groundwater monitoring network.
-Solid phases within these groundwater samples were separated and submitted for analysis of chemical composition and mineralogy.
+A groundwater sample was also collected from AD-30, one of the existing compliance wells within the WBAP groundwater monitoring network.
+Solid phase materials within these groundwater samples were separated and submitted for analysis of chemical composition and mineralogy.
 For the VAP samples, separation was completed using a centrifuge due to the high abundance of solids.
 For the groundwater sample at AD-30, the sample was filtered using a 1.5-micron filter.
 Based on total metals analysis, cobalt was identified both in the centrifuged solid material collected from upgradient VAP location B-3 [VAP-B3-(40-45)] and in the material retained on the filter after processing groundwater from permanent monitoring wells AD-30, B-2, and B-3 (Table 2).
 The concentrations of cobalt in the solid material retained after filtration were comparable to the bulk soil samples collected from the same locations.

 The solid sample [VAP-B3-(40-45)] was submitted for mineralogical analysis via XRD and scanning electron microscopy (SEM) using an energy dispersive spectroscopic analyzer (EDS).

 The XRD results identified pyrite as approximately 3% of the solid phase (Table 4).
 Pyrite was identified during SEM/EDS analysis of lignite which is mined immediately adjacent to the site.
 Logging completed while the VAP boring was advanced identified coal at several intervals, including 45 and 48 ft bgs (Figure 4).
 Furthermore, SEM/EDS of both centrifuged solid samples [VAP-B3-(40-45) and VAP-B3-(50-55)] identified pyrite in backscattered electron micrographs by the distinctive framboidal morphology (Harris et al., 1981; Sawlowicz, 2000).
 Major peaks involving iron and sulfur were identified in the EDS spectrum, which further support the identification of pyrite (Attachment C).
 While cobalt was not identified in the EDS spectrum, it is likely present at concentrations below the detection limit.

+The WBAP was not identified as the source of cobalt at wells in the WBAP network based on the low concentrations of cobalt in the pond itself and the ubiquity of naturally occurring cobalt, especially in soil and groundwater samples upgradient from the WBAP.
+Cobalt in the WBAP network groundwater is believed to be a result of natural variability within the aquifer.
 Naturally occurring cobalt is known to substitute for iron in pyrite, which is then known to weather to iron oxides.
 The presence of pyrite and iron oxides has been confirmed at AD-28 and across the Site.
 The presence of these aquifer minerals suggests that weathering of pyritic minerals may be providing a source for aqueous cobalt in groundwater.
-Additionally, the pond was not identified as the source of cobalt at AD-28 based on the low concentrations of cobalt in the pond itself.

-2.2 Sampling Requirements
+2.4 Sampling Requirements

 As the ASD presented above supports the position that the identified SSL is not due to a release from the Pirkey WBAP, the unit will remain in the assessment monitoring program.
-Groundwater at the unit will continue to be sampled for Appendix IV parameters on a semi-annual basis.
+Groundwater at the unit will continue to be sampled for Appendix IV parameters on a semiannual basis.